Pradhuman murder could have been averted, CBSE tells SC

 “The Ryan management never provided portable drinking water to students.
 There was no reverse osmosis plant.
 Water drawn from a bore well was supplied on the campus,” Tekriwal said quoting the affidavit.

-He said the Central Board of Secondary Education (CBSE) also said there were no ramps and no closed-circuit television at prominent places on the campus, and the classrooms not in use on two floors of the school building were not put under lock and key.
+He said the Central Board of Secondary Education (CBSE) also said there were no ramps, no closed-circuit television at prominent places on the campus, and classrooms not in use on two floors of the school building were not put under lock and key.

 Tekriwal said many serious irregularities and security lapses have been pointed out in the CBSE affidavit, like no attendant to accompany students to washrooms, no separate toilets, bathrooms, and restrooms for children and non-teaching staff.

 The lawyer said police was not informed immediately after the crime and no FIR was registered by the school management.
 There was also the absence of a boundary wall of sufficient height and barbed wire on the school’s peripheral walls.

-Pradhuman’s father Barun Chandra Thakur said his stand on the whole issue had been vindicated by the CBSE affidavit in the apex court and expressed the hope that the family will get justice.
+Barun Chandra Thakur said his stand on the while issue had been vindicated by the CBSE affidavit in the apex court and expressed the hope that they will get justice.